-The late medieval Huldreich version, which in many respects departs from the standard tradition, is punctuated by such humorous snippets.46 Here Mary is described as an exceptionally beautiful woman who is locked up by her husband "lest the villains whore with her".
+The late medieval Huldreich version, which in many respects departs from the standard tradition, is punctuated by such humorous snippets.
+Here Mary is described as an exceptionally beautiful woman who is locked up by her husband Hest the villains whore with her.
 Passing under her window, Pandera rescues her with a ladder and they run away to live in adultery.
-When he discovers his spurious origins, their son, Jesus, kills his father and tortures his mother before
+When he discovers his spurious origins, their son, Jesus, kills his father and tortures his mother before escaping to Galilee.
+There he starts gathering disciples, baptizing them with the mysterious "waters of Bolet", which prevent their hair from growing, so that they can be recognized as "Jesus' men" - an evident pun on the clerical tonsure.
+In the course of their adventures, Jesus and his closest disciples get lost in the desert.
+Starving and exhausted, they have to beg for water and bread.
+The people they come across mock the pretended wonder-maker who cannot "do a miracle to save [him]self and to find water".
+A man asks Jesus to dance in exchange for some bread as well as his donkey - and Jesus complies.
+At every stage of his career, Jesus thus appears as a pitiable loser, eliciting more ridicule and scorn than admiration.

-- 40 See Yassif 2011; Horbury 2013.
-Note however that the evidence mainly comes from Oriental manuscripts. - 41 Michels 2017 and forthcoming. - 42 Kattan Gribetz 2011, 176-179, and see above, n.
+- 41 Michels 2017 and forthcoming. - 42 Kattan Gribetz 2011, 176-179, and see above, n.
 32 for further references. - 43 See the studies gathered in Classen 2010.
 In particular, see Sewell 2010. - 44 Literary parallels are explored in Di Segni 1985; see further Barbu 2018 (b), 94, n80. - 45 See however Sewell 2010 on humour in Nizzahon Yashan. - 46 On the Huldreich text, see Yoffie 2011.